fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### DONE! fix bug: When logging or singing in you need to click back to the email input field other wise the passward in ommited...
 ### DONE! put a plus/minus sign to add/remove products in the cartScreen.
 ### DONE!
 Show an alert in AdminScreen if a chosen product to be deleted is already in the cart of a client.
-### DONE! fix bug: ProductsOverViewScreen and AdminProductsScreen shows no products available just before loading them, while it should show the spinner.
+### DONE! fix bug: ProductsOverViewScreen and AdminProductsOverview shows no products available just before loading them, while it should show the spinner.
 ### DONE! put LinearGradient in all screens
 ### DONE! fix UI for small screens
 ### DONE!
 Put login/singup in sidedrawer and hide the adminScreen from normal users...